Skip to content

 Context & Constraints

-The kids' drinks category is highly competitive, heavily regulated, and shaped by the overlapping — and often conflicting — priorities of children and their parents.
-Existing packaging solutions struggled to balance appeal, trust, and functional clarity across both audiences simultaneously.
-The challenge was to identify meaningful innovation opportunities grounded in real consumer behaviour, without falling into the trap of novelty for its own sake.
-The key risk was developing packaging concepts that appealed to one audience at the expense of the other — or that addressed surface-level aesthetic preferences rather than functional and emotional needs driving actual purchase and repeat behaviour.
+The kids' drinks category faces intense competition and heavy regulation, shaped by overlapping — often conflicting — priorities between children and parents.
+Existing packaging struggled to balance appeal, trust, and functional clarity across both audiences.
+The challenge was identifying meaningful innovation grounded in real behaviour, avoiding novelty for its own sake.
+Risk factors included concepts appealing to one audience at the expense of the other, or addressing surface-level aesthetics rather than the functional and emotional drivers of purchase and repeat behaviour.

 Key Insights